MurphyStudebaker/notion-emoji/README.md

 ### Creation

 I first searched for emoji-related datasets available on the web.
-Many of these were designed for sentiment analysis or single word replacement tasks, which were not compatible with my goals.
-I found two open-source data sets for my initial test:
+Many of these were designed for sentiment analysis or single word replacement tasks, which were not compatible with my goals, since I needed a single emoji to represent the main concept of a short piece of title text.

-- Emoji with LLM Descriptions
-- Emoji Popularity

-I first generated the embeddings using only the first dataset, but I quickly realized this lacked a lot of the subtext carried by many emojis.
+I first generated the embeddings using only a [dataset](https://huggingface.co/datasets/badrex/llm-emoji-dataset) of emojis and LLM-generated descriptions and tags, but I quickly realized this data lacked a lot of the subtext carried by many emojis (performance is listed below).

+I then found a [dataset](https://home.unicode.org/emoji/emoji-frequency/) with name, category, and sub-category information along with the emoji's popularity, but this only had data up until 2021.

-I then used OpenAI's completion API to create a list of titles that each emoji may be used as an icon for.
+I then decided to used OpenAI's completion API to create a list of titles that each emoji may be used as an icon for.
 In the real world, I would simply source this data from users on Notion.
 But I am not Notion...so this was a decent proxy.
+Spot-checking a few titles suggested a promising inclusion of a range of emojis in different meaningful contexts captured in this generated data, rather than only the literal meaning of the image.

 Here is a sample of output from this task.
 | Emoji | LLM Generated Titles |